pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * `slot 1/11/2016 3/11/2016 h-4`

   The TaskTracker will generate all empty time slots that are equal or greater than 4 hours between 2016 1st November 0am to 3rd 11:59pm.

 * `slot 5/11/2016 2pm 11pm m-45`

   The TaskTracker will generate all empty time slots that are equal or greater than 45 minutes between 2016 5st November 2pm to 3rd 11:00pm.

 * `slot 5/11/2016 2pm m-45`

   The TaskTracker will generate all empty time slots that are equal or greater than 45 minutes between 2016 5st November 0am to 2pm.

 ### View a date: `view`

 View all the deadlines and events of a specific date in TaskTracker.

     view DATE

 * `DATE` will be the same format of what we use to create event.
 Please refer to `event` command for details.

-* The deadlines and events will be listed according to the order of deadlines' due time and evnets' starting time.
+* The deadlines and events will be listed according to the order of deadlines' due time and events' starting time.

-* The `TASK_UNIQUE_INDEX` will also be shown after `view` command is excuted.
+* The `TASK_UNIQUE_INDEX` will also be shown after `view` command is executed.

 #### Examples

 * `view 1/12`

   View all the tasks that are of the date of 1st December of the current year.

 ### Search by keywords: `search`
 Search task that contains specific keywords.